SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 One can also adjust parameters or define new model components before resuming the simulation.
-While these steps can be written into a script for reproducibility, the same steps can be executed and interacted with one-by-one in Julia's read-evaluate-print loop (REPL) or in a single Jupyter or Pluto notebook.
+While these steps can be written into a script for reproducibility, the same steps can be executed and interacted with one-by-one in the REPL or in a single Jupyter or Pluto notebook.
 We thereby achieve an interactivity of a simulation and its various model components far beyond the options provided in a monolithic interface.
 At the same time, defaults, set to well-established test cases,